JetBrains/teamcity-documentation/topics/multinode-setup.md

 {type="note"}

 The HAProxy config sets a special header `X-TeamCity-Proxy`.
 It tells TeamCity that a request comes through a properly configured proxy.
 The header also defines a version of the proxy config: it helps ensure that the TeamCity server is compatible with the proxy configuration.

+### Domain Isolation Proxy Configuration

+The [domain isolation](teamcity-configuration-and-maintenance.md#artifacts-domain-isolation) mode requires configuring a dedicated domain for serving artifacts.
+Make sure to add a new record in your DNS pointing from this domain to the proxy address: for example, it could be a `CNAME` record pointing to the proxy URL.

 ## Failover